classicdevops/cld/README.md

 # Terms

 ## CLD server
-Server based on OS Linux with installed copy of CLD open source or CLD Basic/Business/Premium/Enterprise software
+Server based on OS Linux with installed copy of CLD `Open source` or CLD `Basic`/`Business`/`Premium`/`Enterprise` software

 ## Instance
-Linux-based server added to the CLD group as a string by the default delimeter '\_' (example.example_1.2.3.4_22_user), the delimeter can be configured for individual groups with appropriate changes to the supported custom functions
+Linux-based server added to the CLD group as a string by the default delimeter '\_' `example.example_1.2.3.4_22_user`, the delimeter can be configured for individual groups with appropriate changes to the supported custom functions

 ## User
 PAM user on the CLD server created through the cld-useradd utility, file-related to cld (`/var/cld/creds/passwd`, `/var/cld/access/users/${CLD_USER}/`)